PermafrostDiscoveryGateway/MAPLE_v3/README.md

 Data can be in geo tagged tiff files.
 Have the option of running it by pointing it to a input data directory that contains the files that you want executed or you can give a list of files to be executed.
 There is also an option to use a collection of overlap shapefiles related a to a batch of input files that inidicates the overlaps so that the processing of overalped input images can be avoided.

 As part of the data preperation
-For the basic vanila configuration you only need a list of input tiff files in a directory and for this shared code it is for one image file
+For the basic vanila configuration you only need a list of input tiff files in a directory and for this shared code it is for one image file.
+[Two sample images](https://drive.google.com/drive/folders/1wr4jz6ZMa4mUYYlYfzCNv67V37OoPoZt?usp=sharing)

 <h2 id="weight-file"> Weight File </h2>